-The 2018-2020 Sustainable Development Goals (SDGs) National Implementation Plan acknowledged that local government "has a crucial role to play in translating national policies into tangible practical actions that can help to concretise the SDG objectives into our individual and communities' behaviours and goals." nine "Major Groups", which play a crucial role in sustainable development.
+The 2018-2020 Sustainable Development Goals (SDGs) National Implementation Plan acknowledged that Local Government "has a crucial role to play in translating national policies into tangible practical actions that can help to concretise the SDG objectives into our individual and communities' behaviours and goals."

+Local Authorities are recognised by the UN as one of nine "Major Groups", which play a crucial role in sustainable development.